Altoidnerd/capmatch/README.md

-# Python calculation of magnetic resonance probe impedance matching parameters
+# Impedance matching calculator for NMR

 Simple command line tools to accurately calculate capacitance values that satisfy the matching condition for any mathemtaically acceptable circuit configuration and operating frequency.